-As a Sole Proprietor of “Sustainability Advantage,” Bob ducked doing a sustainability report for years.
+As a Sole Proprietor of Sustainability Advantage, Bob ducked doing a sustainability report for years.
 As a private company, he did not need to do one and no one was asking for it.
-On the other hand, if he wants to be “the change we seek,” it behooves him to be transparent about his efforts to walk the talk on his sustainability journey.
+On the other hand, if he wants to be “the change we seek,” it behooves him to be transparent about his efforts to walk the talk on his own sustainability journey.

-B Corps are a new type of corporation which uses the power of business to solve social and environmental problems.
+B Corps are a new type of corporation which use the power of business to solve social and environmental problems.
 B Lab, a nonprofit organization in Pennsylvania, oversees the certification ratings and auditing requirements for B Corps.
 Although the idea of being a B Corp appealed to him when he first heard about them a couple of years ago, Bob did not realize until late 2010 that he could qualify as a Sole Proprietor in Canada.
 He can, and he did.
-Bob / Sustainability Advantage became a Certified Benefit Corporation (B Corp) in January 2011.
+Sustainability Advantage became a Certified Benefit Corporation (B Corp) in January 2011.

 His B Impact Assessment Report is a byproduct of the process by which Bob renews his certification for Sustainability Advantage each year.
 His 2014 report summarizes how his contributions in the assessment areas—Governance, Community, and Environment—contribute to his composite B Score.
 He has been has been honored to be on the “Best for the World Overall” list of B Corps the last three consecutive years.